2020 ATP Finals: Singles

 All players must include the ranking points for mandatory Masters tournaments for which they are on the original acceptance list and for all Grand Slams for which they would be eligible, even if they do not compete (in which case they receive zero points).
 Furthermore, players who finished 2017 in the world's top 30 are commitment players who must (if not injured) include points for the 8 mandatory Masters tournament regardless of whether they enter, and who must compete in at least 4 ATP 500 tournaments (though the Monte Carlo Masters may count to this total), of which one must take place after the US Open.
 Zero point scores may also be taken from withdrawals by non-injured players from ATP 500 tournaments according to certain other conditions outlined by the ATP.
 Beyond these rules, however, a player may substitute his next best tournament result for missed Masters and Grand Slam tournaments.

-Players may have their ATP Tour Masters 1000 commitment reduced by one tournament, by reaching each of the following milestones:
+Players may have their ATP Masters 1000 commitment reduced by one tournament, by reaching each of the following milestones: